How is Zeffy free?

 • Dissolution procedures

-Note: If you are a subordinate unit in a lodge system, your bylaws may mirror those of the parent organization.
+If you are a subordinate unit in a lodge system of fraternal societies, your bylaws may mirror those of the parent organization.

-You must file Form 1024 with the IRS to claim a tax exemption.
+You must file Form 1024 with the IRS to claim tax exempt status.

 Unlike 501(c)(3) nonprofits, there is no deadline to file for tax-exempt status.
 If you do not receive your letter of determination from the IRS after submitting the form, you must file tax Form 990.